A Clear Case for Skin Education

 Why We Start with Skin at Level 3

-Level 2 beauty therapy introduces core client care, hygiene, and safe working practices—but typically includes limited direct skin analysis or deeper skin education.
+Level 2 beauty therapy introduces core client care, hygiene, and safe working practices.
+But it typically includes only limited direct skin analysis or deeper skin education.
 This is widely accepted as appropriate for a foundation level and is not in dispute here.

 What is the National Skin Education Overlay?

-S.C.I.M.™ is not a qualification in itself.
-It is a structured framework of skin-specific education that overlays existing UK qualifications.
+S.C.I.M.™ is a structured framework of skin-specific education that overlays existing UK qualifications.
 Each level builds on the last, gradually increasing a practitioner’s understanding of skin as:

 This applies not only to Level 3 practitioners, but also to those operating at Levels 4, 5, 6, and 7, where accurate skin understanding is essential for safe, ethical, and effective practice—especially when offering advanced modalities like peels, microneedling, energy-based treatments, or injectables.